Dragorn421/ACMV/README.md

 **Note that the absolute path you put *must* end with a file separator, or it won't work.**

 ### Forbid access to include directory
 The include directory should not be accessible by a visitor.
-Depending on the web server you may use a .htaccess or something else.
+Depending on the web server you may use something else.
-I use Apache2 and I put in the virtual host file this (replace "/path to acmv root" with the right path of course):
+I use Apache2 and I put in the virtual host file this (replace `/path to acmv root` with the right path of course):
 ```
 <Directory /path to acmv root/include/>
     Order deny,allow
     deny from all
 </Directory>
 ```
-You may want to use a .htaccess instead, remember using .htaccess is slower.
+You may want to use a .htaccess instead, remember using `.htaccess` files is slower.

 ### Database setup
-I mentioned the use of a database.
+I mentioned a database.
 This database should contain two tables, one for configuration and one for caching.
+These tables are described below.

 #### The acmvconfig table
 This table is used as configuration by ACMV.